 Videos greatly enhance a website visitor’s experience – if they are professionally created and provide value rather than clutter.

-A video link looks like a regular external link.
-When the link is clicked, the website where the video is hosted will open in a new window.
+- A video link looks like a regular external link.
+When the link is clicked, the website where the video is hosted will open.

 You might want to use a link if:

-- you can't get the embedded code for some reason
+- you can't get the embed code for some reason

 - you don't want the video to start playing on your page

 If you have live-action or other dynamic content, you might want to produce a video and present it on your webpage.
 (See the Producing videos tab for more information as well as best practice guidance for video production.)

 The kinds of content that work best in videos are:

 - a presentation or seminar by a health professional on a particular topic

 - a demonstration of how to do something